hello-nrfcloud/backend/features/DeviceInfo.feature.md

 ## Connect with a valid code

-When I connect websocket with code `my-secret`
+When I connect websocket with code `42.d3adbeef`

 Then the connection response should equal to this JSON